Bogue-class escort carrier

-The Bogue class were a class of 45 escort carriers built in the United States for service with the US Navy and the Royal Navy, through the Lend-Lease program, during World War II.
-Following the war, ten Bogue-class ships were kept in service by the US Navy and were reclassified for helicopter and aircraft transport operations.
+The Bogue class were a class of 45 escort carriers built in the United States for service with the U.S. Navy and the Royal Navy, through the Lend-Lease program, during World War II.
+Following the war, 10 Bogue-class ships were kept in service by the U.S. Navy (USN) and were reclassified for helicopter and aircraft transport operations.